-I was helping a friend set up G Suite and when we attempt to change G Suite profile picture, it pops up an error like this:
+I was helping a friend set up Google Workspace (formerly G Suite) and when we attempted to change the Gmail profile picture, it pops up an error like this:

-Looks like Google doesn’t allow us to save or change profile image, or is it?
+Looks like Google doesn’t allow us to save or change profile images, or is it?

 Anyway, after some trials and errors, I found a solution and fixed this issue.
 Here, I’m going to share a step-by-step guide showing you how I did it.
 It’s actually quite simple.

-Step 1: Login your Gmail and click on the 9-dot icon next to the G Suite logo.
+Step 1: Log in to your Gmail and click on the 9-dot icon next to the G Suite logo.